Case Study: Humboldt County, CA

 Humboldt County IT Applications Analyst

-Addition of the AudioEye Toolbar to enable visitors to personalize their website experience.
+AudioEye's Toolbar enables visitors to personalize their website experience.

-Ongoing, site-wide website monitoring, testing and remediation of accessibility errors.
+Continuous monitoring, testing, and automated fixes of accessibility errors.

 Enhanced internal team capabilities by leveraging the AudioEye tools and technology.